chloe8RE/myportfolio/capstone/readme.md

 [Demand Forecasting](https://en.wikipedia.org/wiki/Demand_forecasting) refers to the process of making sales estimation about customer demand for a specific product and services over a certain time period.
 It is crucial process in business environment as it provides both quantitative and qualitative insights of the product positioning in the target market so as to faciliate companies to make informed decisions on business growth, strategies, pricing and marketing initiatives.
 Failing of which leads to detrimental impact on customer satisfaction, business competitiveness, profitability and longevity.

 Importance
-1. Resources optimization: If the company is able to identify expected demand levels for its product or services, it allows them to make necessary preparations.
+1. Resources optimization
-2. Efficient inventory management: Accurate demand forecasting help companies kept stocks at right balance.
-Insufficient stocks resulted in customer dissatisfaction and revenue loss, and may lead to loss of future businesses.
-On the other hand, overstocking incurs additional storage and logistics costs and would lead to stock obsolescence.
+2. Efficient inventory management
-3. Operational efficiency : Efficient production planning also reduces waste and lowers production costs, contributing to higher margins.
+3. Operational efficiency
-4. SME business: Demand forecasting is particularly crucial for small- and medium-sized enterprises (SMEs).
-Flawed demand planning may cost the loss of opportunity to fill big orders.
-Excessively ambitious forecasts, on the other hand, leads to scaling too rapidly for demand that could not materialize as expected.
+4. SME business
-5. Customer satisfaction: Demand forecasting enables businesses to meet customer demand consistently and timely.
+5. Customer satisfaction

 Challenges
-1. Data collection: historical data not easily available or can be time consuming to
+1. Data collection
-2. Human errors and bias: personal judgement and stakeholders conflicting interests
+2. Human errors and bias
-3. Data quality: formats and details required are not easily available.
-Some require lots of cleaning.
+3. Data quality
 4. **Seasonality**: demand and customer perference changes rapidly
 5. **Complexity**: external factors affecting demand and it can be hard to collect and model.
-6. Lack expertise: data analysis, statistics and domain knowlegde, as well as technology capability
+6. Lack expertise
-8. Supply chain: global sourcing and interdependency.
+8. Supply chain

 ### Problem Statement